xcore/sc_ethernet/README.rst

 Known Issues
 ============

-   * The rx_packet-rx_packet timing constraint fails because of the user defined packet filters.
+   * The rx_packet-rx_packet timing constraint may fail because of the user defined packet filters.
 The user is required to fill in the timing details inside any user specified filter in order to help the XTA analyze the receive filter timing correctly.